Why Do Cats Paw Around Their Water Bowl

 Why Do Cats Paw Around Their Water Bowl?

-Do you notice your cat paws around their water bowl?
-And they do this often before drinking, while for some cats, it’s a behavioral attitude they give out or make because of discomfort or the reflective property of water being quite entertaining to them.
+Do you notice your cat’s paws around their water bowl?
+They do this often before drinking, while for some cats, it’s a behavioral attitude they give out or make because of discomfort or the reflective property of water being quite entertaining to them.

-It is common and normal seeing your cat paw and scratching around their water dish, and there are usually reasons behind it.
-To know more, then you should continue reading!
+It is common and normal to see your cat paw and scratch around their water dish, and there are usually reasons behind it.
+To know more, you should continue reading!

 It is more of a concern than entertainment in the course of this particular feline behavior.
 However, cats’ reaction to water and their water dish is a baffling sight to behold.
 In this article, we will untangle the mystery behind it once and for all!